alesualam/my-film-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.2.

-Author: Alejandro Suárez Lamadrid
+- Author: Alejandro Suárez Lamadrid.

-Description: Simple app for saving films you have watched or plan to watch in the future with the Firebase backend.
+- Description: Simple app for saving films you have watched or plan to watch in the future with the Firebase backend.

 ## Development server